wikimedia/mediawiki-tools-codesniffer/README.md

     	}
     }
     ```
-2. Create a phpcs.xml with our configuration:
+2. Create a .phpcs.xml with our configuration:

     ```
     <?xml version="1.0"?>